paulshorey/horizontal_carousel/README.md

 # About

-Built by Paul for paulshorey.com.
-Not tested at all outside that one site!
-Please contact me if you'd like to work on this together.
+Built by Paul originally for paulshorey.com.
+Then converted to a module for https://besta.domains.
+Not tested except on these two sites.
+Please let me know if it works for you.
+Please star.
+Please feel free to contribute.